kapicorp/kadet/README.md

-# Kadet is a Python module to easily define Python objects and serialize to JSON or YAML.
+# Kadet is a Python module to easily define objects and serialize to JSON or YAML.

 You can do this